 Sometimes, small mistakes in pronunciation while reading the Quran can cause big changes in meaning, especially if the person does not know Arabic and it leads to memorizing words incorrectly.
 The best way to avoid these mistakes is to improve tajweed knowledge and apply its rules.

-6. Utilize Technology Wisely:
+6. Utilize Technology Wisely in Memorizing the Quran

 Embrace technology to enhance your memorization process.
 There are numerous apps and online platforms designed to aid in Quran memorization.
 These apps often provide features such as audio recitations, interactive quizzes, progress tracking, and social support networks.